 Sarah is a DIRECTOR, WRITER, AND PRODUCER WORKING IN CALIFORNIA, COLORADO, AND NEW YORK.

-With her production company, Sarah has directed branded content for nonprofits and educational institutions across the country, including two webseries.
+With her production company, Sarah has directed branded content for nonprofits and educational institutions, including two web series.
 In January 2016, with her husband and filmmaking partner, Greg Grano, Sarah left the U.S. via a one-way ticket to India, with the intention of exploring the world for the year.
-Sarah and her partner also crafted a docu-webseries about female food entrepreneurs around the world, the pilot, called NOURISH and set in India, has over 450K views.
+During that time they crafted a docu-web series about female food entrepreneurs around the world, the pilot, called NOURISH and set in India, has over 450K views.

-Sarah currently works as a Writer’s Assistant for two zombie television shows, serves on the the board of directors for Women in Media, in addition to being an active member of the Film Fatales, Cinefemme and The Alliance of Women Directors.
-Sarah is the founder of Screen + Play, a directing workshop started in Denver in 2015 that will expand to Los Angeles in 2018.
+She serves on the the board of directors for Women in Media, in addition to being an active member of the Film Fatales, Cinefemme and The Alliance of Women Directors.
 Born and raised in the agricultural community of Alamosa, Colorado, a town infamous for it’s connection to the paranormal, Sarah is a graduate of NYU’s Tisch School of the Arts program for Film & Television.